Powerlearnproject/se-assignment-7-software-project-management-stephenonchieku1/README.md

 8. Project Monitoring and Control:
    - How do project managers monitor and control the progress of a software project?
 Describe some key performance indicators (KPIs) and tools used for this purpose.
+       Monitoring:
+          Project managers track progress, compare actual vs. planned performance, and identify deviations from the plan.
+      Control:
+         Adjustments are made to bring the project back on track.
+Key performance indicators (KPIs) such as cost variance, schedule variance, and defect density are used to assess project health.

 9. Communication Management:
    - Describe the significance of communication management in software project management.
 What are some effective communication strategies and tools?